K-OverCloud/OverCloud-Workload-Patterns/README.md

 Before you execute IoT devices functionalities you need to move your directory as follows.

-$ cd /SmartX-MicroBox/application_functionality/Smart-Energy-service$ cd Device_functions/
+$ cd /OverCloud-Workload-Patterns/IoT_pattern

-$ ./TempHumsend.py
+$ ./TempHumsend2.py